-Once you have your guest list set in stone and you know what everyone is bringing, it’s time to write out a plan.
+Essential Tips for Hosting the Best Thanksgiving Dinner: Once you have your guest list set in stone and you know what everyone is bringing, it’s time to write out a plan.
 I looked at some Thanksgiving planning guides online.
 While many of these guides are excellent, some require plans with more than six weeks of checklists.
 I’m going to take a big leap and guess that you don’t have the time, energy or desire to begin your Thanksgiving preparations before you’ve even put away your Halloween decor.
 You’re in good company.
 I don’t recommend the six-week plan.

 I suggest that you write out your plan a couple of weeks before Thanksgiving dinner.
 The one exception is ordering your bird.
 If you plan to order a free-range turkey from a local farm, you may need to contact the farmer a couple of months in advance to reserve your poultry.

 Now for the written plan.
 One of the most important things to consider is seating.
-If you’ve invited 16 adults and four children to your home for a meal, it’s imperative that you have adequate seating for everyone.
+If you’ve invited 16 adults and four children to your home for a meal, you must have adequate seating for everyone.
 Take note of how many dining chairs you have and what kind of table space is currently available in your home.
 Then, plan to rent, borrow or buy additional folding chairs and tables.
 Write all of this down on your plan.

 Next, plan out your table coverings.
 These are entirely optional.
 You may wish to have tablecloths, placemats or both.
 It’s up to you.
 Perhaps you love the look of your rustic wooden table instead.
 Choose whichever makes you happy and notate it.